 In this barn find, well it was actually a garage find.
-The rumors have it that the wife comes up to him and whispers in his ear.
-You’ve been good all these years, provided the family with all the niceties and “now it’s your time”.
+The rumors have it that the cousin’s wife comes up to him and whispers in his ear.
+You’ve been good all these years, provided the family with all the niceties and “Now it’s your Time”.
 That Camaro SS you always wanted, now is that time for you.
 My cousin got the word, “go and find your dream car she said.

 Well, the feelers are out, the word is out on the streets, “barn find” is on the move.
 “After all these years I’m on the hunt for my favorite all-time car,” he says.
 They looked and looked and then one day at the office, the wife was talking to her co-workers, “if any you ladies know where there is a classic car sitting, let me know”.
 OK.
 Well as the story goes, this lady in the next booth says, yeah, I have this beater in my garage and I want it OUT.
 “I want my garage back”

 “Thirty years, and I want it out, GONE “… She says!

 If any car that has been sitting in a closed area, out of the weather for 30 years, that’s a pickers dream come true no matter what it was!

 ∞∞ After seeing the custom metal flake paint job on what they could see, “I’LL TAKE IT.”
 He yells out.

 So, as well as it looked for being in storage for 30 years, very little work was needed to start and run this classic beauty.
 Sure, we all know that brakes, tune-up and the general repairs from sitting had to freshen up, but overall it was as they say in the automotive industry,